Robbkore/UMGPSample/README.md

 ## ✔ Setup

-I used the Docker setup for the sample, instructions I followed are from the Pimcore skeleton project and can be found in PIMCORE.md.
+The bundle is inside the Pimcore skeleton project (original readme: PIMCORE.md).
+I used the docker-compose.yml file from the skeleton.

 For extra reference see the files in /pimcore-extra.
 I've added the class definition for the Product class, as well as an export of the products I created and used to test integration.